 Environmental impact assessment procedure in Russia

-Nord Stream 2 AG is committed to the principles of open consultation with stakeholders and involvement of authorities, non-governmental organizations, experts and local communities into discussions about the project.
+Nord Stream 2 AG is committed to the principle of open dialogue and consultations with stakeholders including authorities, non-governmental organizations, experts and local communities.

-The objective of active public engagement is to share information about the project and provide stakeholders with an opportunity to comment on various aspects of the project implementation including the environmental impact assessment (EIA).
-All comments will be taken into account in the assessment of potential impacts and identification of mitigation measures.
+The objective of an active public engagement is to share information about the project and provide stakeholders with an opportunity to comment on various aspects of the project implementation including the environmental impact assessment (EIA).

-In the Russian Federation the procedure of environmental impact assessment (EIA) will comply with the Regulation on EIA approved by Order of the State Ecology Committee of the Russian Federation No. 372 of 16 May 2000.
-The requirements of the Convention on Environmental Impact Assessment in a Transboundary Context (the Espoo Convention) which provides for the involvement of all Baltic Sea countries in the discussion of potential transboundary impacts, other international norms and standards, including the standards of the International Finance Corporation (IFC), will also be taken into account.
+The requirements of the Convention on Environmental Impact Assessment in a Transboundary Context (the Espoo Convention) which provides for the involvement of all Baltic Sea countries in the discussion of potential transboundary impacts, other international norms and standards, including the standards of the International Finance Corporation (IFC), were also taken into account.

-The EIA process includes hydrometeorological, geological, biological, social, economic and other analysis.
-Special attention is paid to the identification of rare and endangered species of biota, special protected wildlife areas and water areas, spreading of commercial species and other factors restricting the project implementation.
+The EIA includes hydrometeorological, geological, biological, social, economic and other analysis.
+Special attention is paid to the identification of and impact assessment on rare and endangered species of biota, nature protected areas, distribution of commercial species and other factors that could potentially restrict the project implementation.

 - Expert environmental assessment of the technical solutions;

-- Modelling of spatial and time-dependent distribution of contaminants, simulation of physical impact, comparison of the concentrations received, comparison of the concentration levels with the maximum concentrations allowed by regulations or defined by expert opinion;
+- Modelling of spatial and time-dependent distribution of contaminants and physical impacts, comparison of the concentration levels received with the maximum levels allowed by regulations or defined by expert opinion;

 - Calculation of direct impacts on the natural resources and assessment of potential environmental impact;

-- Qualitative assessment of the impact on the environment.
+- Qualitative and quantitative assessment of the impact on the environment.